pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ### Migrating from Pulumi Docker v4

-The new Docker-Build provider largely exposes the same fields as v4 but pluralized or renamed to better align with the Docker CLI.
+The new Docker Build provider largely exposes the same fields as v4 but pluralized or renamed to better align with the Docker CLI.

-It's important to note that the new Docker-Build provider matches the Docker CLI's behavior and _does not push_ images by default.
+It's important to note that the new Docker Build provider matches the Docker CLI's behavior and _does not push_ images by default.
 If you want to push to a registry, you should include `push: true` just as you would include `--push` on the command line.